nikki-shahh/budget-planner/README.md

 ## Build Criteria

-● React
+<li> React
-● React BootStrap/Bootstrap
+<li> React BootStrap/Bootstrap
-● CSS
+<li> CSS
-● LocalStorage
+<li> LocalStorage

 ## User Stories

 The following is a list of user stories:

-● As a user, I want to be able to add a budget amount;
+<li> As a user, I want to be able to add a budget amount;
-● As a user, I want to be able to edit a budget amount;
+<li> As a user, I want to be able to edit a budget amount;
-● As a user, I want to be able to delete a budget amount;
+<li> As a user, I want to be able to delete a budget amount;
-● As a user, I want to be able to add expenses from the budget;
+<li> As a user, I want to be able to add expenses from the budget;
-● As a user, I want to be able to edit expenses from the budget;
+<li> As a user, I want to be able to edit expenses from the budget;
-● As a user, I want to be able to delete expenses from the budget;
+<li> As a user, I want to be able to delete expenses from the budget;
-● As a user, I want to be able to see my total balance after expenses have been extracted from my budgeted amount.
+<li> As a user, I want to be able to see my total balance after expenses have been extracted from my budgeted amount.

 ## Key Features